 Chris is Jo’s partner and dad of the World’s Laziest Dog.
 He likes films and SF, and is our recycling champion, often to be found pawing through the bins like some kind of starving raccoon.
 He is vegetarian and the moral force behind MeddwlCoed’s no-kill policy.
 He’s keen to see more fantastical art happening on the farm.

 Roz is a former business analyst and project manager, more recently working as a freelance writer and editor.
 She has degrees in psychology and creative writing and has extensive experience in running courses, event management and media and marketing.
 In a previous life she has worked for a horse-drawn carriage hire company and she is interested in using horse-power as a replacement for fossil fuels.

-She has recently completed a Permaculture Design Certificate in Bristol, with Sarah Pugh.
+Before leaving Bristol, she completed a Permaculture Design Certificate with Sarah Pugh.
 She’s a systems designer by nature as well as nurture and is currently turning her analytical eye on smallholding, and all the tasks and infrastructure that have to be developed to make one work efficiently enough for four people with health challenges to run effectively into their old age.
 (This largely involves thinking carefully about poo.)

 Heather is passionate about caring for people with mental health issues, and in her day job works for the NHS as a physiotherapy assistant.
 She is a trained Shiatsu and Reflexology therapist with a degree in psychology.
 She has also attended the Permaculture Design course at Shift Bristol.